An overview of tamariki / children and mātātahi / young people and grief

 The death of a loved one affects everyone in the whānau, and everyone will express their grief differently.
 Tamariki / children will react in different ways to news of the death.
 Some may be visibly distraught; others may go out and play as if nothing has happened.
 This behaviour can be misinterpreted as ‘they don’t care’ or ‘they don’t fully understand what has happened’ but a child’s reaction to difficult news, and their ensuing grief, can be influenced by a few things, especially their age.
 Even babies and toddlers are affected by the grief they feel around them.
 They can sense that someone is missing, and things have changed.

-Giving your taitamaiti / child age-appropriate information in a way that they can relate to will help them gain some understanding of death, dying, and grief.
-Conversations with your tamariki / children about death, dying, illness and loss are ongoing because they will keep asking questions and sometimes ask the same question more than once.
+Giving your taitamaiti / child age-appropriate information in a way that they can relate to will help them gain some understanding of death and grief.
+Conversations with your tamariki / children about death, dying, and illness are ongoing because they will keep asking questions, and sometimes ask the same question more than once.

 As mātua / parents and caregivers, grieving openly in front of our tamariki / children will help them understand that grief is a natural, normal response and nothing to be ashamed of.
 Allow tamariki / children to express their grief in ways that are natural for them.
 Keep in mind young tamariki / children can be overwhelmed by too much emotion.
-Most tamariki / children find it hard to see their mātua / parents and caregivers cry.
+Most tamariki / children find it hard to see their mātua / parents and caregivers cry, so try to show them that when you are upset, you also have some tools that help to comfort you in those moments.

 How a taitamaiti / child grieves depends on a range of things, like: